zyang91/zyang91/README.md

 - [Geography and Planning](https://github.com/Geography-and-Planning): focused on geography and planning coding resources
 - [Opengeos.org](https://github.com/Opengeos-org): Pending development
-- [MUSA-Zhanchao](https://github.com/MUSA-Zhanchao): My course-related work at the Master of Urban Spatial Analytics program, University of Pennsylvania (co-hosted by my team, if cooperated in class)
+- [MUSA-Zhanchao](https://github.com/MUSA-Zhanchao): My course-related and research work at the Master of Urban Spatial Analytics program, University of Pennsylvania (co-hosted by my team, if cooperated in class)

 ## 📐 Statistics